 Ireland Women Beat Poland in World Cup Qualifier as Carla Ward Hails Players' Courage

-The Republic of Ireland Women's National Team have secured a vital victory in their 2027 FIFA Women's World Cup qualifying campaign, defeating Poland in a hard-fought encounter that manager Carla Ward says deserves far greater recognition.
+The Republic of Ireland Women's National Team have secured a vital victory in their 2027 FIFA Women's World Cup qualifying campaign, defeating Poland 3-2 in a pulsating encounter in Gdansk β with manager Carla Ward hailing her players' courage and calling for the recognition they deserve, as Ireland consolidate their position in Group A2 ahead of crucial summer fixtures.

 Key Developments